Doug Howlett

 Douglas Charles Howlett (born 21 September 1978) is a retired New Zealand professional rugby union player.
 He was primarily a wing, but he also sometimes played as a fullback.

 He played for Auckland, and the Highlanders, Hurricanes and Blues in Super Rugby.
 He finished his career with Munster in Ireland.

 With 49 tries in 62 tests, Howlett is currently the seventh-highest try scorer in rugby union history and the top try scorer for New Zealand.

 Early life

 Born in Auckland, New Zealand, Howlett attended May Road School and Mt Roskill Intermediate School.
-Howlett is of Tongan descent, with roots in the small coastal village of Kolonga.
 He started playing rugby at Auckland Grammar School, where he was also a star sprinter, captain of athletics and, during his final year in 1996, Head Prefect.
-He calls upon his speed as a sprinter (he once clocked a personal best 10.94 seconds for the 100 meters in an under 20 athletics championship in 1998) to great effect in his rugby career.
+He calls upon his speed as a sprinter (he once clocked a personal best 10.94 seconds for the 100 metres in an under 20 athletics championship in 1998) to great effect in his rugby career.